Flow-matic/Tic-Tac-Toe/README.md

     * After your project is ready for deployment, click open on Gitpod.

-  * After working through your project code on Gitpod? you will have to save and submit it to Github.
+**After working through your project code on Gitpod? you will have to save and submit it to Github**

-  * Steps taking during your project
+  **Steps taking during your project**

     * git add .